dev-gm/cabinet-of-curiosities/README.md

 # Cabinet of Curiosities
-A game I made for my art class to simulate a Cabinet of Curiosities, written in PyGame
+A multiplayer video game I made for my art class to simulate a Cabinet of Curiosities, written in PyGame.